tf-dbis-uni-freiburg/WELT/Readme.md

 # WELT - Wikidata Entity Linking Tool

 Wikidata Entity Linking Tool was a project that was developed during my Master Thesis.
 It utilizes Wikidata as a knowledge base and DoSeR as a framework to build an Entity Linking system for easy and precise text annotation.
+It uses RDF2Vec for a Word2Vec model and has a generic mention detection step.

 ## Getting Started